-Table C: Sets of alternatives that have been the focus of appraisal
+Sets of alternatives that have been the focus of appraisal

-Plan topic 2 Option 1 Option 2 Spatial strategy Growth focused mostly in Tottenham Hale, Northumberland Park and High Road West As per (1), but with some emphasis on developing the northern edge of Tottenham Employment sites Allow introduction of non-employment uses (as part of mixed use schemes) at certain designated employment sites, to cross-subsidise and enable new employment development Introduction of non-employment uses within designated employment sites, with no further requirement to cross- subsidise new employment development Town centre hierarchy Retain / reinforce the existing town centre hierarchy, along with designating a new district centre and at Tottenham Hale Retain / reinforce existing town centre hierarchy Building heights A locally specific approach to building heights, including tall buildings, in the Tottenham AAP; reflecting a more proactive approach to sensitive clustering of buildings in identified sites or areas (informed by Characterisation Study) Apply more borough-wide development management policies for tall buildings (including in Local Plan Strategic Policies and Local Plan DM Policies) Affordable housing Apply an affordable housing tenure split at 60% 'intermediate' and 40% social/ affordable rented accommodation, to rebalance local housing provision Apply an affordable housing tenure split at 40% 'intermediate' and 60% social/ affordable rented accommodation, in-line with the emerging borough-wide policy Green link A Green Link between Tottenham High Road and the Lea Valley Regional Park through the Tottenham Hale area A Green Link between Tottenham High Road and the Lea Valley Regional Park along Dowsett Road and Park View Road
+Plan topic Option 1 Option 2 Spatial strategy Focus at the growth areas of Tottenham Hale and North Tottenham, with some growth also targeted at the 'area of change' of Tottenham High Road and the Seven Sisters Corridor (i.e. the Council's preferred option) As per (1), but with some additional growth targeted at the northern edge of Tottenham, and commensurately less growth elsewhere Employment sites Allow introduction of non-employment uses (as part of mixed use schemes) in certain designated employment locations, to cross-subsidise and enable new employment development to come forward Introduction of non-employment uses within designated employment sites, with no further requirement to cross- subsidise new employment development Town centre hierarchy Retain / reinforce the existing town centre hierarchy, along with designating a new district centre at Tottenham Hale Retain / reinforce existing town centre hierarchy Building heights A locally specific approach to building heights, including tall buildings, in the Tottenham AAP; reflecting a more proactive approach to sensitive clustering of buildings in identified sites or areas (informed by Characterisation Study and Tall Buildings Validation Study) Apply more borough-wide development management policies for tall buildings (including in Local Plan Strategic Policies and Local Plan DM Policies) Affordable housing Seek to meet the borough-wide target of 40% affordable housing provision and apply an affordable housing tenure split at 60% intermediate housing (housing available at prices and rents above those of social rent but below market prices or rents) and 40% social/affordable rented housing (as per the AAP housing policy).
+Seek to meet the borough-wide target of 40% affordable housing provision and apply an affordable housing tenure split at 40% intermediate and 60% social/affordable rented (as per the proposed alterations to Strategic Policy SP2 and policy DM13 of the emerging Development Management Policies).

-As with the DM DPD Interim SA Report, Part 2 of the Tottenham AAP Interim SA Report is structured so that a chapter is assigned to each of the six topics that have been a focus of alternatives appraisal.
+As with the DM DPD SA Report, Part 1 of the Tottenham AAP Interim SA Report is structured so that a chapter is assigned to each of the five topics that have been a focus of alternatives appraisal.